TGRaydas/group_5_2020/README.md

 # TESTS:

-   To run the test of the script, run in the command line "python3 test_script.py"
+   To run the test of the script, run in the command line "python3 test_script.py -v"

 # DEVELOPED BY: